remimikalsen/theawesomegarage/docker/example-docker-setup/readme.md

 Of course, this blind update method will impact uptime (although very slightly) and eventually it will break your setup (because eventually, some latest tag will introduce changes that are incompatible with your rig).
 The script attempts to send you emails both when errors occur and to report success.
 If you use the Ouroboros + Docker registry rig [included in this setup](https://theawesomegarage.com/blog/updating-your-docker-containers-automatically-v2), you don't need other automatic update mechanisms for your containers.

 ## Nginx container for redirects
 I love that my front-end Nginx-container vhosts and certificates are automatically configured by the nginx-gen and nginx-ssl containers.
-If I really, really need to tweak a vhost configuration, it better be some critical setting regarding one of the already existing vhosts (as was the case with the max body size on Owncloud).
+If I really, really need to tweak a vhost configuration, it better be some critical setting regarding one of the already existing vhosts (as was the case with the max body size on Nextcloud).

 However, I came across a case that tempted me to do some hacking.
 I have a web page hosted on Wordpress.org: https://remimikalsen.com.
 On Wordpress it costs money to map domains to your account, and it so happens that I also own a short hand domain, remim.com, that I also wanted to point to my Wordpress site.
 My initial thought was to let my existing Nginx container handle the redirect.
 However, I soon realied that would become a mess.
 Instead I set up an upstream Nginx-server that my front end Nginx talks to.